babsolune/b.boost.mod/README.md

 ### Modmix
 (still work in progress)
-Display of the complete list of categories with their items on its home page.
+Display of the complete list of categories with their items on its home page. -->

+## Countdown
+This mini module displays a customizable countdown on your website.
+Download it on phpboost : [Countdown for pbt 5.1](https://www.phpboost.com/download/62-modules-phpboost-5-1/524-compte-a-rebours/)

+## Lastcoms
+This mini module displays the list of the last comments posted on your website.
+Download it on phpboost : [Lastcoms for pbt 5.1](https://www.phpboost.com/download/62-modules-phpboost-5-1/526-derniers-commentaires/)